Schillingerkurs/schillingerkurs.github.io/_pages/data_projects.md

 ## Example mining activities and licenses in Sierra Leone

-The following map plots mining licenses and existing measures of mining activities across Sierra Leone.
+The following interactiv map zooms in on Sierra Leone and lists details of mining licenses and existing measures of mining activities.

 <iframe src="/files/maps/sle_production_licenses.html" height="600" width="800"> </iframe>